avantonder/assembleBAC-ONT/docs/usage.md

 To use a different container from the default container or conda environment specified in a pipeline, please see the [updating tool versions](https://nf-co.re/docs/usage/configuration#updating-tool-versions) section of the avantonder website.

-### Custom Tool Arguments

-A pipeline might not always support every possible argument or option of a particular tool used in pipeline.
-Fortunately, avantonder pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.

-To learn how to provide additional arguments to a particular tool of the pipeline, please see the [customising tool arguments](https://nf-co.re/docs/usage/configuration#customising-tool-arguments) section of the avantonder website.

-### avantonder/configs
+### nf-core/configs

-In most cases, you will only need to create a custom config as a one-off but if you and others within your organisation are likely to be running avantonder pipelines regularly and need to use the same settings regularly it may be a good idea to request that your custom config file is uploaded to the `avantonder/configs` git repository.
+In most cases, you will only need to create a custom config as a one-off but if you and others within your organisation are likely to be running nf-core pipelines regularly and need to use the same settings regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
 Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter.
-You can then create a pull request to the `avantonder/configs` repository with the addition of your config file, associated documentation file (see examples in [`avantonder/configs/docs`](https://github.com/avantonder/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/avantonder/configs/blob/master/nfcore_custom.config) to include your custom profile.
+You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.

 See the main [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more information about creating your own configuration files.

-If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack) on the [`#configs` channel](https://nfcore.slack.com/channels/configs).

 ## Azure Resource Requests